 Some students are even choosing international colleges where they can receive tuition that is more or less free, leaving them on the hook for room and board, and travel.
-This can be much less expensive that a traditional four year university in the United States.
+This can be much less expensive than a traditional four-year university in the United States.

 Flexibility is Key